 (a) To obtain an exemption under this section a person shall:

-(3) Provide a statement detailing which exemption applies and the circumstances justifying the approval of the exemption.
+(2) Provide a statement detailing which exemption applies and the circumstances justifying the exemption.

 (1) The acquisition and utilization of one computed tomography scanner with a purchase price up to $750,000 that is installed in a private office practice where at minimum seventy-five percent of the scans are performed on the patients of the practice.
 The private office practice shall obtain and maintain accreditation from the American College of Radiology prior to, and at all times during, the offering of this service.
 The authority may at any time request from the private office practice information relating to the number of patients who have been provided scans and proof of active and continuous accreditation from the American College of Radiology.
 If a physician owns or operates a private office practice in more than one location, this exemption shall only apply to the physician’s primary place of business and if a physician wants to expand the offering of this service to include more than one computed topography scanner, he or she shall be required to obtain a certificate of need prior to expanding this service.
 All current certificates of need issued for computed tomography services, with a required percentage threshold of scans to be performed on patients of the practice in excess of seventy-five percent, shall be reduced to seventy-five percent: Provided, That these limitations on the exemption for a private office practice with more than one location shall not apply to a private office practice with more than twenty locations in the state on April 8, 2017.